About Us

 External Director

-Trevor Cuddy is in his fourth term as an external director for RDoC, during his time on the board Trevor has also served as a member of the Finance, Audit and Risk Committee.
-Trevor is the director of the Continuing Professional Development (CPD) Portfolio in the Temerty Faculty of Medicine at the University of Toronto.
+Trevor Cuddyis the director of the Continuing Professional Development (CPD) Portfolio in the Temerty Faculty of Medicine at the University of Toronto.
+Trevor is in his fifth term as an external director for RDoC.
+During his time on the board, Trevor has also served as a member of the Finance, Audit and Risk Committee.
 His career has spanned four of Canada’s largest universities: the University of Toronto, Queen’s University, Concordia University, and York University.

 Provincial Housestaff Organization Member Representatives